debpal/SuomiGeoData/docs/introduction.rst

 * `Paituli integration <https://paituli.csc.fi/download.html>`_

+    - Digital Elevation Model (DEM)

-    - Provides access to vector format index maps for downloading DEM and the topographic database.
+        + Provides access to a vector format index map of DEM raster labels.
-    - Downloads DEM as raster files and the topographic database as shapefiles based on label names from the index maps.
+        + Downloads DEM raster files based on label names from the index map.
-    - Downloads all DEM labels intersected with a given vector format area.
+        + Downloads raster files of all DEM labels intersecting with a given vector format area.
-    - Downloads clipped DEM data that matches a given vector format area.
+        + Downloads a clipped DEM raster file that matches a given vector format area.

+    - Topograhic Database

+        + Provides access to a vector format index map of topographic database labels.
+        + Downloads topographic database folders of shapefiles based on label names from the index map.
+        + Downloads shapefile folders of all topographic database labels intersecting with a given vector format area.
-    - Downloads topographic database metadata and converts to a readble MultiIndex DataFrame.
+        + Downloads topographic database metadata containing the name and class number of the geometric features.
+        + Extracts feature geometries based on class number from the shapefile folders.
+        + Downloads feature geometries based on class number located within a given vector format area.

 * `SYKE integration <https://www.syke.fi/en-US/Open_information/Spatial_datasets/Downloadable_spatial_dataset>`_

     - Downloads CORINE land cover 2018 raster.
-    - Downloads vector files of latest subcatchment divisions, ranging from level 1 to 5.
+    - Downloads vector files of the latest subcatchment divisions, ranging from level 1 to 5.
-    - Extracts individual or merged subcatchments by identifier and uses these areas to download DEM.
+    - Extracts individual or merged subcatchments by identifier number from the vector files.

-* Geoprocessing

-    - Simplified merging and clipping of raster files.
+    - Downloads clipped DEM raster files by subcatchment identifiers.
+    - Downloads feature geometries based on class number and subcatchment identifiers.